Why does DNS need additional layers of security?

 DNS is the phonebook of the Internet; DNS resolvers translate human-readable domain names into machine-readable IP addresses.
 By default, DNS queries and responses are sent in plaintext (via UDP), which means they can be read by networks, ISPs, or anybody able to monitor transmissions.
 Even if a website uses HTTPS, the DNS query required to navigate to that website is exposed.

-This lack of privacy has a huge impact on security and, in some cases, human rights; if DNS queries are not private, then it becomes easier for governments to censor the Internet and for bad actors to stalk users' online behavior.
+This lack of privacy has a huge impact on security and, in some cases, human rights; if DNS queries are not private, then it becomes easier for governments to censor the Internet and for attackers to stalk users' online behavior.

-Think of a normal, unencrypted DNS query as being like a postcard sent through the mail: anyone handling the mail may happen to catch a glimpse of the text written on the back side, so it's not wise to mail a postcard that contains sensitive or private information.
+Think of a normal, unencrypted DNS query as being like a postcard sent through the mail: anyone handling the mail may happen to catch a glimpse of the text written on the back side, so it is not wise to mail a postcard that contains sensitive or private information.